 Many motherboard manufacturer’s will provide in-depth information about each MOBO, including details about compatible CPU’s, RAM, and graphics support.
 Do yourself a favor and at the very least, investigate the MOBO’s you are thinking about using.
 Compare them and decide which will give you the most of what you are looking for.

 Once you have decided on a motherboard, deciding on other parts in your list becomes easier.
-You will know what size case you need, the brand of processor you can use (and hopefully supported models), what memory type you need (DDR3, DDR4, etc. and supported speeds/timings).
-You will also know what kind of Graphics it supports, on-board or dedicated, and what you can expand to.
+You will know what size case you need, the brand of processor you can use (and hopefully supported models), what memory type you need (DDR3, DDR4, DDR5, etc. and supported speeds/timings).
+You will also know what kind of Graphics it supports, on-board, dedicated, or both – and what you can expand to if needed.